24 Sources

 Copy Link

-OpenAI announces plans to launch an AI-powered hiring platform and certification program, aiming to reshape the job market and compete with LinkedIn while addressing concerns about AI's impact on employment.
+OpenAI announces plans to launch an AI-powered hiring platform and certification program, aiming to revolutionize job matching and AI literacy in the workforce.

-OpenAI, the company behind ChatGPT, has announced plans to launch an AI-powered hiring platform called the OpenAI Jobs Platform by mid-2026
+OpenAI, the company behind ChatGPT, is set to make a significant impact on the job market with its latest announcement.
+The AI powerhouse is developing an AI-powered hiring platform called the OpenAI Jobs Platform, scheduled for launch by mid-2026

 1